KA071/codepath-iOS-prework/README.md

 Submitted by: **Karar Al-Rehaief**

-**ColorChanger** is an app that... [displays three labels and a button, and changes the background color of the app when the button is pressed.]
+**ColorChanger** is an app that displays three labels and a button, and changes the background color of the app when the button is pressed.

 Time spent: **8** hours spent in total